 To make progress toward the goal of zero fatalities in work zones, an internal review is conducted on each fatal crash.
-For this quarter, there were two reported work zone fatalities on the state system.
-One involved a rear end collision while the other involved a runoff the road crash.
-No workers were present and neither driver was wearing a seat belt.
-There was one crash on the local system.
-The driver was wearing a seatbelt, however excessive speed contributed to the severity of the crash.
+For this quarter, there was one reported work zone fatality on the state system.
+A pedestrian was struck while walking in a work zone on the interstate.
+The crash occurred at night with no workers present.